CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Self_Approval.md

 12. In the **Active assignments** tab, note the **Helpdesk Administrator** role now appears.
 Prior to activating this role, remember that you checked this tab earlier and no Microsoft Entra roles appeared.
 Now that Alex has self-approved the **Helpdesk Administrator** role, it's now been assigned to his user account.

 13. Close the InPrivate browser session.
-This should return you to the **Microsoft Entra admin center**, which should be displaying the **Adatum Corporation | Settings** page.
+This should return you to the **Microsoft Entra admin center**, which should be displaying the **OTU WA MOC | Settings** page.

 14. Leave your browser and all tabs open for the next task.